 We are a community passionate about bringing the hope offered through Jesus to our world by investing in new generations of new people in new places.
 In response to God’s great love for us, we are growing together in love for God, for one another and for our neighbor, who may live across the street or on the other side of the globe.

 Hope Church also founded Elevate Coffee Co. as a way to connect.
-We want it to be a place where anyone of any background or belief can come and feel lifted up.
-And not just from a caffeine boost.
+We want it to be a place where anyone of any background or belief can come and feel lifted up — and not just from a caffeine boost.
 If you haven't yet, check out Elevate!

 Please let us know more about you and how we can help you feel a part of the family.